eBardX/XestiMonitors/README.md

   to its contents or for its removal from the app. *(iOS)*
 * [TableViewSelectionMonitor][table_view_selection_monitor] to monitor a table
   view for changes to its selected row. *(iOS, tvOS)*
+* [UndoManagerMonitor][undo_manager_monitor] to monitor a device for changes whenever text editing occurs.
+It records operations that enable undo and redo.
+  *(iOS, macOS, tvOS, watchOS)*
 * [ViewControllerShowDetailTargetMonitor][view_controller_show_detail_target_monitor]
   to monitor the app for changes to a split view controller’s display mode in the view hierarchy. *(iOS, tvOS)*